Wildlife Conservation Technology banner image Wildlife Conservation Technology banner image Wildlife Conservation Technology banner image

 Fisheries

-Students learn fish identification techniques,,harvesting methods, population assessment, marine,mammal and saltwater fish species, and habitat,management.
-In addition, students collect and,preserve specimens, conduct surveys, and,determine age for various species.
+Students learn saltwater species identification, harvesting methods, population assessment, and habitat management.
+In addition, students collect and preserve specimens, conduct surveys, and determine age for various species.

 Course Code:WCTN-2030